-Each year, the Conference on Jewish Material Claims Against Germany (Claims Conference) offers fellowships for doctoral and postdoctoral (new!) candidates around the world pursuing Holocaust studies.
+Each year, the Conference on Jewish Material Claims Against Germany (Claims Conference) offers fellowships for doctoral and post-doctoral (new!) candidates around the world conducting Holocaust-related research.

-Through the Saul Kagan Fellowship in Advanced Shoah Studies, the Claims Conference supports Ph.D. and postdoctoral candidates pursuing advanced study of Jews who were systematically targeted for destruction or persecution by the Nazis and their allies between 1933 and 1945.
+Through the Saul Kagan Fellowship in Advanced Shoah Studies, the Claims Conference supports Ph.D. and Post-doctoral candidates pursuing advanced study of Jews who were systematically targeted for destruction or persecution by the Nazis and their allies between 1933 and 1945 (and immediate post-war).
 Supported research can include: the immediate historical context in which the Shoah took place; political, economic, legal, religious or socio-cultural aspects; ethical and moral implications; or other related, relevant topics.
-Postdoctoral applicants who are researching contemporary anti-Semitism will also be considered and are encouraged to apply.
 Read about past fellows and their research.

 Kagan Fellowships are awarded to outstanding candidates around the world who exhibit strong personal commitment to Shoah memory, demonstrate excellence in academic achievement, and possess the potential to provide outstanding professional leadership that will shape the future of Holcoaust scholarship.
 Candidates can be studying the fields of History, Sociology, Jewish Studies, Political Science, Philosophy, Theology, Women’s Studies and others.

-Ph.D. and postdoctoral fellows will receive a maximum of $20,000 per academic year.
+Ph.D. and Post-doctoral Fellows receive a maximum of $20,000 per academic year.
 Funding can be renewed for a second consecutive year at the discretion of the Admissions Committee.
 For Ph.D. candidates, please note that stipends cannot go toward tuition, and the Kagan Fellowship will only be awarded to those who have received funding for tuition from their university or another institution.

 Every group of applicants accepted into the Fellowships program comprises a cohort of fellows for that academic year.
-Generally, seven Kagan Fellowships are awarded each spring to Ph.D. candidates.
+Generally, nine Kagan Fellowships are awarded each spring to Ph.D. and Post-doc candidates.
 Each fall, fellows from the new cohort and fellows who are in their second year of funding receive stipends.

 The Summer Workshop

-In 2010, we initiated a component that has rapidly become a hallmark of the Kagan Fellowship program: an academic workshop conference held annually in the summer, alternating venues between the U.S. Holocaust Memorial Museum in Washington, D.C. and Yad Vashem, in Jerusalem.
+In 2010, a component was initiated that has rapidly become a hallmark of the Kagan Fellowship program: an academic workshop week held annually in the summer, alternating between the U.S. Holocaust Memorial Museum in Washington, D.C. and Yad Vashem, in Jerusalem.
 At the summer workshop, each fellow presents current research and work in progress, and responds to questions from peers and veteran scholars.
 This opportunity allows Kagan Fellows to join the ranks of international presenters in prestigious, academically competitive settings and affords them substantial interaction with senior scholars in the field.
-All Fellows, including newly admitted and second year, renewed Fellows are invited.
+All Fellows, including newly admitted, first and second year (renewed) Fellows are invited.
 The workshop includes ample time to spend at museum archives.

 The Claims Conference covers all of the expenses related to travel and lodging for the summer workshop.
 (Some exceptions may apply.)